AdobeDocs/adobeio-console/faq.md

 Head to Service Account (JWT) in the Credentials section to see your credential details and generate the JWT.

-### Why do I see a Read-only label on some of my projects?
+### Why do I see a Read Only label on some of my projects?
 Even some that I created?

-A project or workspace is set to *Read-only* if you have not been granted access to all services within the project or workspace.
+A project or workspace is set to *Read Only* if you have not been granted access to all services within the project or workspace.
 Work with your organization's administrators to determine which services and product profiles you should have access to.

 ### How do I know if I should use JWT or OAuth?